Staffwerke/vm-babysitter/README.md

 ```
     -v /data/vm-backups:/backups
 ```
-Note container's path always must  match `LOCAL_BACKUP_PATH`.
+Container's path always must match `LOCAL_BACKUP_PATH`.

 ### Disk images:
-The service needs full access to ALL domains's disk images to be backed up, from inside the container.
-There is no canonical rule about this, and indeed it may happen that disk images are spread across different (and unrelated) places.
+The service needs full access to ALL domains's disk images, from inside the container.
+There is no canonical rule about this, and indeed it may happen that disk images are spread across different (and unrelated) places, requiring more than one bind mound for this.

 Assuming all disk images are stored into a main directory at '/data/domains' the correct bind mount should be:

 ```
     -v /data/domains:/data/domains
 ```
 Replicating host path inside the container as is.
 During container's start, if any disk image isn't found or r/w issues are detected, the container will fail.

 ### System, libvirt, and virtnbdbackup sockets:
 VM-Babysitter uses self provisioned tools for all operations, however it needs access to sockets on the host where it's running (specially for libvirt's API) or it won't be able to work at all.
 Therefore, the following mount points are needed: